 Your Poinsettia wants to be reminded of its home of Mexico as much as possible, so it will love sitting on a windowsill where it can get as much bright, yet indirect sunlight as possible during its bloom cycle.

 Take caution though, if your plant is right next to a window, don’t let its leaves touch the glass, as the cold can cause the leaves to drop and the plant to wither.
 You’ll also need to make sure that your window is not creating a draft which can also be damaging to your Poinsettia.

 Poinsettias are “short day” plants so they are affected by the amount of sunlight they receive each day.

 Once re-potted in Spring, it’s best to move your plant outside into a partially-shaded spot.
 Check out this informative article about short-day plants to find out more.

 When Should I Repot My Poinsettia Plant?

-While your plant will probably last the holiday season without needing to be re-potted, if you want to keep it healthy and ready for next year, you’ll need to transplant it into a slightly bigger container.
+While your plant will probably last the holiday season without needing to be re-potted, if you want to keep it healthy and ready for next year, you’ll need to transplant it into a slightly bigger container in the Spring.

 Take the plant out of its original pot and loosen the soil around it, then plant it in the new container at the same height as it was stood before.